tobyweston/temperature-machine/docs/create_debian_package.md

 Releases are done as binary via debian packages.

-1. `sbt-native-packager` creates the debian package
+1. `sbt-native-packager` creates the debian package (`sbt clean debian:packageBin`)
-1. `release_debian_package.sh` will call the above and then publish to web (via the [robotooling](http://robotooling.com/maven/bad/robot/temperature-machine/debian/) repository)
+1. `release_debian_package.sh` will call the above and then publish to my debian repository, dubbed [robotooling](http://robotooling.com/maven/bad/robot/temperature-machine/debian/)
-1. User's add the repository to their `/etc/apt/sources.list` then update and install via `apt-get`
+1. User's manually add the repository to their `/etc/apt/sources.list` then update and install via `apt-get`

-## Package (Developers only)

-To create the Debian package, run the following:

-    sbt clean debian:packageBin

-## Release (Developers only)

-    ./release_debian_package.sh

-## Setup `apt-get`

-Do this only once to get `apt-get` to recognise the temperature-machine repository.

-    sudo bash -c 'echo "deb http://robotooling.com/debian ./" >> /etc/apt/sources.list'

-## Install via `apt-get`

-You have to run the `update` command to pick up any changes.

-    sudo apt-get update
-    sudo apt-get install temperature-machine

-Run with the following.

-    temperature-machine

-You can add arguments, for example:

-    temperature-machine -Dsensor.location=/home/pi/

 # Developer Notes